gaurharsh/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 └── manage.py                  # Django management script<br>

 ## Key Files
-#### 1. views.py: Contains the logic to fetch data from the OpenWeatherMap API and pass it to the frontend.<br>
+#### 1. views.py: The logic to fetch data from the OpenWeatherMap API and pass it to the front-end.<br>
 #### 2. models.py: Defines the WeatherData model for saving weather data into the SQLite database.<br>
 #### 3. index.html: The main template that renders weather information dynamically using Django’s templating engine.<br>